rcelevante/PRO_README_GEN/README.md

 # PRO_README_GEN
 An app that generates a professional README page for their repository.
-It will askt he user to enter some details needed and the app will format it for you!
+It will ask the user to enter some details needed and the app will format it for you!
 Easy as that!

 *Will be using a vanilla javascript with node.js!*